arska/harmonizely2hubspot/README.md

 For each Harmonizely meeting type questions can be defined (and optionally marked as required).
 The following questions/answers are handled by harmonizely2hubspot

 * the first question containing the word "phone", "telefon", or "telephon" will be parsed as (international) phone number and added to the hubspot contact as phone number.
-Note this is parsed from a separate, manually created question instead of the built-in "require phone number" feature in Harmonizely because that does not work well with autocomplete.
+Note this is parsed from a separate, manually created question instead of the built-in "require phone number" feature in Harmonizely because that does not work well with autocomplete for me.
 * the answer to the first question containing the word "titel" or "title" is appended to the hubspot meeting title.
 * the answer to the first question containing the word "comment", "kommentar", or "agenda" will be appended to the hubspot meeting body.